Recycling in the church porch

 Where can we recycle in church?

-The recycling boxes for computer cartridges, milk bottle tops, blister packs and used stamps can be found in the church porch under the table on the right of the porch as you enter.
+The recycling boxes for computer cartridges, milk bottle tops and used stamps can be found in the church porch under the table on the right of the porch as you enter.

-If you have any questions, suggestions or feedback about recycling in our parish, please contact Chris Sciberras at sciberraschris7@gmail.com.
+If you have any questions, suggestions or feedback about recycling in our parish, please contact Chris Sciberras at sciberraschris7@gmail.com, or leave a message with the parish office.
+If you can help with the recycling, we would also like to hear from you.